 - 6.1.
-Everyone has the right to access their Personal and/or Health Information Council holds about them.
-Council does not require individuals to complete a specific form to request confirmation of Council holding their Personal information individuals can write to Council, via email or letter, enquiring about the nature of the information, the main purpose for which Council collected that information and their right of access. - 6.2.
-Individuals also have the right to amend their own Personal and/or Health Information Council holds, for example, updating their contact details.
+Everyone has the right to access their Personal Information Council holds about them.
+Council does not require individuals to complete a specific form to request confirmation of whether Council holds their Personal Information - individuals can write to Council, via email or letter, enquiring about the nature of the information, the main purpose for which Council collected that information and their right of access pursuant to section 14 of the PPIP Act. - 6.2.
+Individuals also have the right to amend their own Personal Information Council holds, for example, updating their contact details.
 There are two ways in which you can amend your Personal Information: - 6.2.1.
 By completing the relevant form on Council's website to amend your customer details such as your preferred name, email address or phone number; or - 6.2.2.
-By completing the relevant form on Council's website to amend more specific Personal or Health Information, such as medical history or specialty reports. - 6.3.
-Council is required to provide you with access to the Personal and/or Health Information it holds and allow you to amend this information without excessive delay or expense. - 6.4.
-There is no fee to amend your Personal and/or Health Information however Council can charge a fee for you to access your Personal and/or Health Information in accordance with Council's Fees and Charges. - 6.5.
+By completing the relevant form on Council's website to amend more specific Personal Information, such as medical history or specialty reports. - 6.3.
+Council is required to provide you with access to the Personal Information it holds and allow you to amend this information without excessive delay or expense. - 6.4.
+There is no fee to amend your Personal Information however Council can charge a fee for you to access your Personal Information in accordance with Council's Fees and Charges. - 6.5.
 Council will provide individuals with access to records containing their Personal Information in accordance with clauses 12.4-12.6 and provided the individual can confirm their identity by producing one or more of the following pieces of identification: - 6.5.1.
 Valid driver's license; - 6.5.2.
 Birth certificate or birth extract; - 6.5.3.
 Valid pension card or healthcare card issued by the Australian Government; - 6.5.4.
-Valid Medicare card; - Valid student photo identification card (issued by an Australian tertiary education institution); - 6.5.6.
+Valid Medicare card; - 6.5.5.
+Valid student photo identification card (issued by an Australian tertiary education institution); - 6.5.6.
 Current and valid passport.